Calibrating trade-offs tutorial

 prioritizations using the default optimality gap of 10%.
 Typically, the

-plot.
+knee) of the plot.
 So, let’s select the prioritization generated using a

 method